triton-inference-server/server/deploy/nebius/README.md

   its graceful shutdown path; this does not establish the platform's maximum termination grace or behavior for long-running inferences.

+On 2026-09-13, the unchanged image also passed the smoke client, numerical CPU-reference comparison and concurrency 1/2/4 on `gpu-h100-sxm` / `1gpu-16vcpu-200gb` in `eu-north1`.
+Both GPU platforms used driver 580.173.02.
+Other driver branches remain untested.

+A separate L40S test fixture added a Python backend model to measure request sizes and delayed responses, retaining the example's HTTP/authentication and 30-second exit settings.
+Observations through managed HTTPS were:

+- A request body of exactly 1,048,576 bytes (1 MiB), including JSON metadata, passed.
+A body of 1,048,577 bytes returned HTTP 413.
+Early rejection could first appear as an SSL/upload error before reading the HTTP response.
+- A 59-second delayed response passed.
+Delays of 61, 65 and 125 seconds returned
+  HTTP 504 after approximately 60 seconds without a response.
+The test backend subsequently completed its work.
+This does not measure streaming timeouts.
+- Two requests, with 15- and 45-second computations, were confirmed executing before stop.
+Both clients received HTTP 502 approximately 6.3 seconds after stop was requested.
+Triton logged its shutdown wait and later completed the 15-second computation; its result did not reach the client.

+These are observations from this configuration, not provider guarantees or a production SLA.
+The request fixture is not included in the deployment image.
-The create request omitted `--public`; managed HTTPS worked without requesting a public VM IP.
-The ~753 KB JSON inference body passed.
-Maximum ingress size, request-duration limits and other GPU/driver combinations remain unmeasured.
+The create requests omitted `--public`; managed HTTPS worked without requesting a public VM IP.
+The example's ~753 KB JSON inference body stayed below the observed size limit.
+Header, response-size and streaming limits remain untested.
 Use [Serverless lifecycle/status details](https://docs.nebius.com/serverless/lifecycle)
 and logs to distinguish capacity, image-pull, model-load and authentication failures.
 GPU OOM requires an explicit concurrency/preset decision.
 Keep model-control